 When it comes to starting a new business, there are hundreds of things that you need to think of.
 Writing your business plan, organising your markets, creating your product offering, the list goes on and on.
 One thing that I constantly see from people at the moment, is which banking they should use.
 Business banking is key to managing your finances, whenever we deal with a new business, offering startup coaching and mentoring, this is one of the first things we ask.
 Do you have a business bank?

 Whilst many people will flock to their highstreet banks to find their business banking.
-Small businesses can benefit from much lower (if any) monthly fees and easier setup processes with challenger banks.
+Small and startup businesses can benefit from much lower (if any) monthly fees and easier setup processes with challenger banks.
 In this post, we will take a look at some challenger banks and what they offer.

 NatWest have come onto the scene strong with Mettle.
 Making their intentions incredibly clear.
 Not only is the account FREE to set up.
 There are No Transaction Fees.
 It is also including FreeAgent for FREE too!
 If you are unaware of FreeAgent, it is a very clean and simple accounting software package.
 Links up to HMRC for VAT returns and Payroll and has a very shallow learning curve.
 All in all, for a Startup, the Mettle offering is incredibly strong.
 Of course, this won’t stay free forever, they are looking to take market share quickly.
 What it could cost in the future is anyones guess, but right now.
 This is an incredibly strong opening statement.
 Mettle, like all other challenger banks listed, is operated via an app.
 You cannot go into a NatWest branch to run your account.